Weedkillers Weeds Weed Removal Weed Prevention Weed Seedlings

 Below are some of the selective agents used to kill broad-leaved weeds - any grass cuttings from treated areas should be left to rot down separately for a couple of years, with plenty of aerating, and not added to the compost heap.:-

 Trade Name* Active Ingredient(s) Use Bio Toplawn 2,4-D and Mecoprop-P use instead of a weed-and-feed when fertilizer is not required or as a spot weeder SBK Brushkiller 2,4-D, Mecoprop-P & Dicamba more concentrated selective weedkiller for mature nettles, brambles and tree stumps.
-Verdone Extra fluroxypyr, clopyralid and MCPA use instead of a weed-and-feed when fertilizer is not required or as a spot weeder
+Verdone Extra now Weedol Lawn fluroxypyr, clopyralid and MCPA use instead of a weed-and-feed when fertilizer is not required or as a spot weeder

 * These are some of the products available and not a recommendation for their use.
 The names and active ingredients change all of the time so it is difficult to keep an accurate up to date list.

 After 25th July 2003 the formulation of many of the branded products was changed to comply with Directive 91/414/EEC Concerning The Marketing And Use Of Plant Protection Products.
 The trade names of some products remain in use or are slightly altered, reflecting the change of active ingredients to comply with the regulations.

 The effects of the Directive are ongoing with the Pesticides Review Standing Committee continually assessing products, so every now and then more are withdrawn from the market.
 Sometimes this is due to manufacturers not being prepared to carry out the expensive process of testing and not because a product is considered too dangerous for use.